 As a local Small Business, what is more important: to have a Search Engine Optimized website or to be listed in the Search Engine’s Local Directories?

-Answer: In order to be Search Engined Optimized locally, you need to be listed in the Local business Directories!
+Answer: In order to be Search Engine Optimized locally, you need to be listed in the Local business Directories!

-Google has been evolving their Maps listings (also known as Google Business, Google Local and most recently Google Places), so that being in the directory has a real benefit for a small business.
+Google has been evolving their Maps listings (also known as Google Places, Google Local and most recently Google My Business), so that being in the directory has a real benefit for a small business.